-Stephen previously served in the U.S. government on the Committee on Foreign Investment in the United States (CFIUS) and regularly helps clients determine whether to make a CFIUS filing and how to navigate the CFIUS process, including negotiating mitigation measures as needed to obtain CFIUS clearance.
+Stephen previously served in the U.S. government on the Committee on Foreign Investment in the United States (CFIUS).
+He regularly helps clients determine whether to make a CFIUS filing and how to navigate the CFIUS process, including negotiating mitigation measures as needed to obtain CFIUS clearance.
 He has been involved in hundreds of CFIUS cases and currently represents the National Venture Capital Association in connection with rulemakings to implement CFIUS reform legislation.

 Stephen also advises clients on other matters of legal compliance and political risk and defends companies facing investigations and government enforcement actions.
 He represents clients with regard to anti-money laundering laws administered by the Financial Crimes Enforcement Network and other financial regulators, as well as economic sanctions administered by the Office of Foreign Assets Control and by the UN Security Council.
 In addition, he has experience with anti-corruption and export control laws, with security screening rules applicable to visa applicants as well as airlines and other transportation companies, and with codes of conduct applicable to private security providers.